Program Head: Professor Mark Stoove

 The Justice Health group undertakes innovative, scientifically rigorous and policy-relevant research projects that employ a range of methodologies including prospective cohort designs, randomised controlled trials and record linkage to enhance the evidence base for justice health policy and practice.

-- Build upon national and international collaborations to enable the Centre for Population Health to play a central role in internationally significant studies that identify effective (evidence-based) interventions for improving and maintaining the health of justice-involved populations
+- Build upon national and international collaborations to enable a central role in internationally significant studies that identify effective (evidence-based) interventions for improving and maintaining the health of justice-involved populations

 - Build and strengthen collaborations with correctional services nationwide, to facilitate translation of our research into effective health policy and service delivery